 We believe our clients value our ability to provide exchange rates that are significantly more competitive than those offered by large international banks, a competitive advantage that stems from our years of foreign exchange expertise focused on smaller, less liquid currencies.

-Operating revenues increased 6% to $26.8 million in the fourth quarter compared to $25.2 million in the prior year, driven by 17% growth in the volume of payments made, despite a 10% decrease in the average revenue per payment compared to the prior year.
-This volume growth was driven by increased activity from our existing international banking clients, however there was a lower volume of larger merger and acquisition and capital transaction payments, which led to the lower average revenue per trade versus the prior year.
+Operating revenues increased 7% to a record $29.4 million in the second quarter compared to $27.4 million in the prior year, driven by 25% growth in the volume of payments made, which was partially offset by a 15% decline in the average revenue per payment compared to the prior year.
+The decline in the average revenue per payment was primarily driven by decline in the number of capital market transactions from our international banking clients.

-Segment income decreased 6% to $14.7 million in the fourth quarter compared to $15.7 million in the prior year.
-This decline primarily resulted from a $2.1 million increase in non-variable direct expenses versus the prior year period, primarily driven by the acquisition of PayCommerce Financial Solutions, LLC in the fourth quarter of fiscal 2018 as well as the addition of several new front office employees.
-Variable expenses, excluding interest, expressed as a percentage of operating revenues were 25% in the fourth quarter as compared to 24% in the prior year.
+Segment income increased 9% to $17.2 million in the second quarter compared to $15.8 million in the prior year.
+This increase primarily resulted from higher operating revenues, partially offset by an increase in fixed compensation and benefits compared to the prior year.
+Variable expenses, excluding interest, expressed as a percentage of operating revenues were 23% in the second quarter as well as in the prior year.